-Due to corona virus infection, the pre-board examination of MPBSE will be held online perhaps for the first time ever.
-If online examination goes successful, the board will conduct the main examination on the same line.
+Due to corona virus infection, the pre-board examination of MPBSE will be online perhaps for the first time ever.
+If online examination is successful, then the board will conduct the main board examination on the same lines.

-In the order issued by the Divisional Secretary, all schools have been asked to start preparing for the pre-board examination.
+In the order issued by the Divisional Secretary, all schools have been asked to start preparations for the pre-board examination.

 All schools have been asked to prepare for the online examination.

 According to the Board officials, till now the pre-board examination question papers were also sent from Bhopal and distributed through the coordinating body, but this system has been changed.